People in the Past Weren't Alcoholics: Drinking in the Past

 Some, especially Roman writers in antiquity, viewed a small amount of wine mixed with water as invigorating and good for longevity.

-Certain wines were viewed as beneficial for mood and humor on certain days for certain people (medicine was still very much personalised: Astrology, astronomy, and birth signs were usually considered).
+Certain wines were viewed as beneficial for mood and humor on certain days for certain people (medicine was still very much personalized: Astrology, astronomy, and birth signs were usually considered).
 In fact, some of the nobility had their personal master-of-wines whose sole job was to figure out which wine was appropriate for which days.

-Imagine accidentally drinking an off-dry, savory wine with a floral note at a festival on the 23rd of March, when you’re a pisces!
+Imagine accidentally drinking an off-dry, savory wine with a floral note at a festival on the 23rd of March, when you’re a Pisces!
 The horror and the negative consequences on your body and mind could be tremendous!

 Of course, most people didn’t think that; usually it was viewed as invigorating and good for your mood if you drank the right wine on a given day, depending on your birth sign and humor.